fulcrumapp/fulcrum-js/README.markdown

 });
 ```

 Various methods are available for each of the resources.
-Check the chart below for details.
+Check the chart above for details.

 #### find